Edinburgh-LTG/EdIE-R/README.md

 ## Documentation

 Documentation specific to the tool, how to run and evaluate it, its input and output formats etc. can be found in the `EdIE-R-2026/doc` folder.
-A good place to start is the `overview.txt`.## GitHub Installation
+A good place to start is the `overview.txt`.

+## GitHub Installation

 ```bash
 git clone https://github.com/Edinburgh-LTG/EdIE-R
 ```

+Tested on:

+Linux: ...
+MacOS: x86_64 and amd64 processors (see EdIE-R-2006/bin for binaries)

 ## Citation